tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
-Add event parameters manually for all events event.
-The parameters will be added in the `event_data` object in the payload.
+Add user ID parameter and event parameters manually for all events event.
+The user ID parameter will be added in the `user_id` field in the payload and the shared event parameters will be added in the `event_data` object in the payload.

-Add user ID parameter for all events event.
-The parameters will be added in the `user_id` field in the payload.

 #### Add shared event parameters
 Add shared event parameters across all events.
 Values accepted: strings, integers, float and json.